Mexico in World War I: Relationship with the United States

 Lieutenant George S. Patton served as an aide to General Pershing during the expedition to Mexico.
-Rather than using horses to combat Villa’s men, Patton turned to technology for a better solution.
+Rather than using horses to combat Villa's men, Patton turned to technology for a better solution.
 Pershing brought three Dodge touring cars made to handle the terrain in Mexico.
 The alternative Patton sought was invented when he strapped a machine gun to each Dodge car.
 Pershing gave Patton a field command and got the opportunity to use his innovation.
-With time he got his chance when he heard Pancho Villa’s second in command Julio Cardenas Julio Cárdenas was staying in a ranch named San Miguelito visiting relatives at Rubio, Chihuahua along with two more of Villa’s men.
+With time he got his chance when he heard Pancho Villa's second in command Julio Cardenas was staying in a ranch named San Miguelito visiting relatives at Rubio, Chihuahua along with two more of Villa's men.

 On May 14, 1916, after scouting the area Patton brought along a handful of men and positioned them on the northwest and southwest ends of the house to cut off their escape while Patton approached the house on the east.
-Three of Villa’s men including Cardenas spotted Patton and attempted to escape with their horses and arms by going out the front gate heading southwest only to get cut off by Patton’s men.
+Three of Villa's men including Cardenas spotted Patton and attempted to escape with their horses and arms by going out the front gate heading southwest only to get cut off by Patton's men.
 The three men tried to escape in the other direction, but the speed of the cavalry was no match for the speed of the Dodge cars with the machine gun fire.
-The first motorized attack in American history became a success as all three of Villa’s men were killed including Julio Cardenas.
+The first motorized attack in American history became a success as all three of Villa's men were killed including Julio Cardenas.
 It is unknown if Patton single handedly killed any of these men, but Patton was launched into popularity with his success promoting him to First Lieutenant.
-With Patton’s achievement launching to stardom, the stage was set for his involvement in fighting with General John J. Pershing on the western front in WWI.
+With Patton's achievement launching to stardom, the stage was set for his involvement in fighting with General John J. Pershing on the western front in WWI.